NightwavesStudios/cruxCoach/README.md

 Session Logging: Log session, including training type, grade, and difficulty

-Journal: Score various categories between -2 and 2 based on how you felt during your session or collection of past sessions.
+Reflect: Score various categories between -2 and 2 based on how you felt during your session or collection of past sessions.

 Training Distribution Graph: Show your training distribution (lead, toprope, boulder, other) in the form of a pie chart.